LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/PresenceService/README.md

 ## Presence Service

-Used in Fortnite for Checking Friends Current Presence
+Used in Fortnite for Self and Friends Presence

 ## Hosts